twbs/bootstrap-sass/README.md

 ### Sass

 Import Bootstrap into a Sass file (for example, `application.css.scss`) to get all of Bootstrap's styles, mixins and variables!
-We recommend against using `//= require` directives, since none of your other stylesheets will be [able to access][antirequire] the Bootstrap mixins or variables.

 ```scss
 @import "bootstrap";